Huawei-Watch-Strive-School/Building-Week-2/README.md

 What if we didn't need to plug this into another software?
 If you are able to do a precise calorie counter and deliver it with the model please do.-->

-### Data Description

-The dataset was developed by a [team of collaborators from the Univsersity of Bologna](https://tempesta.cs.unibo.it/projects/us-tm2017/tutorial.html#raw_data), and is based on the 13 users who collected the data during their daily activities.
-The dataset includes all sensors available in phones such as accelerometer, gyrometer, etc., and distinguishes five transportation modes:
-/ being on a car
-/ on a bus
-/ on a train
-/ standing still
-/ walking.